apache/flink-web/contribute-code.md

 - **Append review commits**.
 When you get comments on the pull request asking for changes, append commits for these changes. *Do not rebase and squash them.* It allows people to review the cleanup work independently.
 Otherwise reviewers have to go through the entire set of diffs again.

+- **No merge commits**.
+Please do not open pull requests containing merge commits.
+Use `git pull --rebase origin master` if you want to update your changes to the latest master prior to opening a pull request.

 ### Exceptions and error messages
 {:.no_toc}